Improving Software Quality

 The guidelines cover a wide range of rules, ranging from notation to dos and dont’s for writing C++ code.
 The overall goal is to make the code more readable and more robust.

-Whether it is a good idea to apply Google guidelines for our project is certainly a good question.
-At this point, it is important to apply one guideline and it is up to debate whether this is the best tool among existing ones.
+Whether or not it is a good idea to apply Google’s guidelines to our project is certainly a good question.
+For now, it is important to apply one guideline, although it is debatable whether this is the best existing tool.

 Installation